 College & School Events

 Services are available to those attending the college and school events who may require specific accommodations based on a disability.
 These services vary depending upon the specific venue in which the event will be held.
-Those with the need of these services are asked to contact the college, school or department representative associated with the specific college or school hosting the convocation at least five days prior to the convocation ceremony.
+Those with need of these services are asked to contact the college, school or department representative associated with the specific college or school hosting the event at least five days prior.

 On the day of Commencement, designated parking in the San Antonio Garage (SAG) is available for individuals with any state-issued accessible parking placard or plates.
 The SAG is located on San Antonio Street between 24th and 25th Streets.
 Guests with limited mobility are encouraged to utilize the spaces available in the SAG and ride the complimentary accessible shuttle to the ceremony site.